nubbel/SkinKit/README.md

 ```

 This gives you fine granular control of the views you want to customize, but requires a lot of code.
-If, for example, you wish to set the background color of all "first-level" views, i.e. the views that are directly associated to a `UIViewController`, there's also a handy way to do this:
+If, for example, you wish to set the background color of all "top-level" views, i.e. the views that are directly associated to a `UIViewController`, there's also a handy way to do this:

 ```obj
 [SKSkinManager sharedSkinManager].automaticallyApplySkinForViews = YES;